Fundraising During a Pandemic

 11 Ideas for Fundraising from a Distance

-With social distancing needs in mind, here are some smart suggestions for spring fundraisers that will keep your group safe while raising the much-needed funds to keep you going.
+Here are some smart suggestions for fundraisers that will keep your group safe while raising the much-needed funds to keep you going.

 Services for Donations

 With many folks still staying at home and avoiding trips out into public spaces, it’s the perfect time to create a SignUp to provide ‘come-to-you services’ in exchange for donations to your cause.
 Create a SignUp that allows participants to add their own spots – those wanting to donate can add tasks they need completed and members of your group can add tasks or time slots to help fulfill the tasks.
 Services offered could include lawn care, dog walking and bathing, trash or large brush removal, or even porch visits (that allow for safe distancing) to those wanting a little social interaction.
 Provide homemade meals (made at your home and dropped off at the donors door), mend holes or missing buttons on clothing, power wash house exteriors – what other services can you offer in your community?